mhelmetag/surfline_regions_fetcher/README.md

 end
 ```

+## Docs

 For now, there are no docs...

-However, this library can be used like this for now:
+However, this library can be used like this:
 ```elixir
 # To get all Areas
 SurflineRegionsFetcher.Areas.get_areas